Britain's FTSE falters as mining stocks, "Brexit" fears weigh

 “Investors must remember that oil prices are still painfully low, while concerns over the global economy remain elevated, which should weigh heavily on sentiment,” said FXTM research analyst Lukman Otunuga.

-Shares in British Gas owner Centrica rallied 6.9 percent as some analysts welcomed plans by the company to trim back its investments and costs.
+Shares in British Gas owner Centrica rose 6.1 percent as some analysts welcomed plans by the company to trim back its investments and costs.

-However, Tullow Oil - a member of the FTSE 250 mid-cap index - slumped 11.3 percent after reporting technical issues on one of its sites in offshore Ghana.
+However, Tullow Oil - a member of the FTSE 250 mid-cap index - fell 10.7 percent after reporting technical issues on one of its sites in offshore Ghana.